Residential Surveillance at a Designated Location

-Residential Surveillance at a Designated Location (RSDL, 指定居所监视居住) is a form of detention regularly used by authorities in the People's Republic of China against individuals accused of endangering state security.
-The term “residential surveillance at designated location” translates to the UK and US English concept of “detain at a specified holding facility.”
-RSDL is usually carried out at special facilities run by the Public or State Security Bureaus of China, often euphemistically called "training centers," or even hotels that have been converted into black jails.
+Residential Surveillance at a Designated Location (RSDL, 指定居所监视居住) is a form of detention used by authorities in the People's Republic of China against individuals accused of endangering state security.
+The United Nations regards it as "analogous to incommunicado and secret detention and tantamount to enforced disappearance."
+RSDL is usually carried out at special facilities run by the Public or State Security Bureaus of China, often euphemistically called "training centers", or even hotels that have been converted into black jails.
 Laws regulating RSDL contain exceptions that allow the state to not inform the family members of the detained about their loved one's incarceration, while also denying detainees access to a lawyer.
-On the surface, the measure appears to be a softer form of detention like house arrest; but in practice the measure allows for what one journalist calls "the disappearing" of suspects into secret detention."
+On the surface, the measure appears to be a softer form of detention like house arrest; but in practice the measure allows for what one journalist calls "the disappearing" of suspects into secret detention".

 The measure has been used heavily since 2015 against human rights lawyers, Falun Gong practitioners and dozens of others accused of political offences, including foreigners.

 Those under residential surveillance may be held for up to six months and may only speak with other parties with permission of the police; in effect this means that they may be denied legal counsel and visitation.